bballdavis/Hass-Energy-Dashboard/README.md

 1. Add this repository to HACS as a custom repository:
    - URL: `https://github.com/yourusername/hass-energy-dashboard`
    - Category: `Lovelace`
-2. Search for "Energy Dashboard Cards" in HACS and install it
+2. Search for "Energy Dashboard Cards" in HACS and install it.
-3. That's it!
-HACS will automatically register the resources and both cards will be available in your Lovelace editor
+3. Both cards will automatically be registered in your Lovelace editor.
+   (No manual resource setup is necessary.)

 ### Manual Installation (Alternative)
-If you prefer to install manually:
+If you prefer manual installation:

-1. Download the files from the latest release
+1. Download the latest release files.
-2. Upload them to your Home Assistant `/config/www/` directory
+2. Upload the following two files to your Home Assistant `/config/www/` directory:
+   - `energy-dashboard-entity-card.js`
+   - `energy-dashboard-chart-card.js`
-3. Add the resources manually in Configuration → Dashboards → Resources:
+3. In Home Assistant go to **Configuration → Dashboards → Resources** and add:
 ```yaml
 - url: /local/energy-dashboard-entity-card.js
   type: module
 - url: /local/energy-dashboard-chart-card.js
   type: module
 ```
+4. Restart Home Assistant.

 ## Required Dependencies